As a GST registered dealer, you are required to provide GST Invoices, also known as GST bill to your clients.

-The GST Act has defined time limit to issue GST tax invoices, revised bills, debit notes and credit note.
+The GST Act has defined time limit to issue GST tax invoice, revised GST bill, debit note, and credit note.

 Following are the due dates for issuing an invoice to customers:

-You can personalise your invoice with your company’s logo.
-The ClearTax BillBook allows you to create and personalise GST Invoice free of cost.
+You can personalize your invoice with your company’s logo.
+The ClearTax BillBook allows you to create and personalize GST Invoice free of cost.

 6. What are other types of invoices?

 A bill of supply is similar to a GST invoice except for that bill of supply does not contain any tax amount as the seller cannot charge GST to the buyer.